-It’s wedding Season!
+It’s wedding season!

 Like most people, we glance at weddings that have passed for inspiration.
-Whether it be a theme, color scheme or just window shopping a cake design, the old sparks the new.
-There are a tone of styled shoots that try to cram as much in season trends as much as possible.
+Whether it be a theme, color scheme, or just window shopping a cake design, the old sparks the new.
+There is a ton of styled shoots that try to cram as many in-season trends as much as possible.
 I won’t be sharing any of those with you today.
 What comes next are weddings from different kinds of people in different areas, both international and national.
-So here we are, taking a look at some my favorite REAL weddings for some nuptial fashion pizazz!
+So here we are, taking a look at some of my favorite REAL weddings for some nuptial fashion pizazz!

 The color combination selected for this wedding is a classy one with a regal feel.
-Alexis’s suit, a beautiful deep wine tailored at Park Place Vintage in Willow Glen and ordered from Statement Italy was highlighted by a touch of blue in the bowtie and the handkerchief.
+Alexis’s suit, a beautiful deep wine tailored at Park Place Vintage in Willow Glen, and ordered from Statement Italy was highlighted by a touch of blue in the bowtie and the handkerchief.
 Tasha complimented the wine with her Maggie Sottero champagne dress with light gold lace from Trudy’s Bridal in Campbell.
-The lace detail along the train of her dress is royal and the entire ensemble accented with a gem encrusted belt along her waist.
+The lace detail along the train of her dress is royal and the entire ensemble is accented with a gem-encrusted belt along her waist.
 These colors are usually ideal for a fall wedding, as deep, rich tones match the falling leaves.
 What a perfect balance for these two love birds on their big day.